Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Compromise is essential in healthy relationships.
 This means you might not get 100% of what you want in every situation.
 If your needs conflict with your partner’s, it can be useful to have a frank conversation and try to come to a compromise.

 However, you should never compromise on a firm boundary.
-If you’re someone who (like me) tends towards people-pleasing, what the other person thinks is “compromise” can look like you conceding your boundaries in favour of keeping the peace.
+If you’re someone who (like me) tends towards people-pleasing, what the other person thinks is loving compromise can look like you conceding your boundaries to keep the peace.
 Don’t do that.

-One of the biggest headfucks for me in past relationships has been not knowing where I stand or what the other person needs.
+One of the biggest headfucks in a relationship can be not knowing where you stand or what the other person needs.
 By making someone guess at your needs or hiding your true feelings, you’re not doing them any favours.
 People who care about you would rather know what’s going on with you.
+Setting and holding firm boundaries is more loving than being vague.

 Being direct gives the other person the gift of knowing you better and having clear information about what you need.
-Being vague helps no-one.
-Clarity, specificity, and directness are the name of the game when it comes to boundaries.
+Clarity, specificity, and directness are essential when it comes to boundaries.

 Model Respect for Others’ Boundaries